 Do we need a new “mutual banking”?
 Traditionally, some form of proposal for a cheap circulating medium has been fairly close to the core of mutualism’s practical proposals, whether it was Proudhon’s Bank of the People, William B. Greene Mutual Bank, or one of the dozens of adaptations and variations on the land bank model of the 17th and 18th centuries.
 There is a useful argument to be had about whether or not the mutual banking propaganda went on for longer than that particular proposal was really the most appropriate option, but there is no doubt that there was a long historical moment in which the means of monetizing real property and/or products of labor does seem to have addressed a real need among those further marginalized within capitalist societies by limited access to currency.
 The question then becomes whether or not we’re still in such a moment, and, if not, what present needs might be met by alternative currencies.
 Once that question is answered, we can then turn to the specific alternatives to see what meets the specific needs.

 There are unlikely to be one-size-fits-all answers to these questions, just as there wasn’t a single appropriate proposal in the mid-19th century.
-Greene’s bank looked different from Proudhon’s because Greene’s parishioners in western Massachusetts differed in specific circumstances from the workers in Paris.
+Greene’s bank looked different from Proudhon’s because Greene’s parishioners in rural Massachusetts differed in specific circumstances from the workers in Paris.
 In general, the mutualist strategy has been to attempt to find the solutions to currency shortage among the resources already available to the individuals in need.
 That’s why it has been extremely useful to understand the details of various proposals, but it is dangerous to assume that we could just apply them, either as transitional forms or in some genuinely mutualist society.
 The likely lack of generally applicable solutions has meant that it has been necessary to speculate in some depth about a variety of scenarios.
 For example, I’ve probably spent more time than is entirely sensible working through the circumstances under which a traditional mutual bank, on Greene’s model, could be consistent with occupancy and use property norms, with the primary goal of understanding to what extent the various traditional pieces of the mutualist apparatus would reinforce or balance one another.
 One of the difficulties in thinking in terms of “guarantism” is that there are always a lot of local factors to be considered, so it’s difficult to move beyond speculation about general tendencies.
 Still, if that’s what we’ve got to work with, then we have to do the work, and there are certainly kinds of analysis that we can do which will simplify our overall picture of things.

 One important bit of analysis is to ask ourselves what will be “on the market” in a given society, assuming a given set of property and exchange norms.
 For example, the more strictly we apply “occupancy and use” to real property, the less we can expect real property transactions to take place in a market setting.
 As a result, the media of exchange in circulation will be more difficult to secure with real-property collateral, but they will also not be called upon to serve in real property transactions to the same degree.
 If we lift all or most of the real estate out of the mutualist market, then there are fairly obvious changes in what the currency will be required to do.
 The long-term “hardness” of the currency becomes less of a concern if some large percentage of our long-term purchases are no longer a factor.